codebitsofg/codebitsofg/README.md

  <a href="https://unniversecam.beratgenc.live/"><img src="https://github.com/soberbat/soberbat/assets/78652120/846bec0d-773e-4197-a481-498c1ed2f0cf" width="600"></a>
 </p>

-Unniversecam is a constantly changing solar system with its factions, stars and planets.
-The UI is execution of a complex design featuring implementations of common web app elements such as select menus, carousel slides, and footers.
-The application is a good example of modular UI and how it can be matched with immersive web experiences.
+UnniverseCam is a space faction simulator with planets and starts.
+The application features a UI managed with React Context API for state management.
+It brings a complex design to life with elements such as select menus, carousel slides, and footers.
+A WebGL Typescript class handles logic for the 3D Scene.
+The codebase is written with modularity in mind.
+React UI and scene updates each other based on user input.
+This focus on modularity and synchronization makes the application a great example of how a modular UI can enhance immersive web experiences.